migbyte-0/Struml/README.md

    * Combine them all into a single mega-flowchart.

 ## **Powered by Mermaid**
-We use the Mermaid CLI (mmdc) to generate PNG images of your diagrams, meaning you get all of Mermaid's syntax possibilities.
+We use the [Mermaid CLI (mmdc)](https://github.com/mermaid-js/mermaid-cli) to generate PNG images of your diagrams, meaning you get all of Mermaid's syntax possibilities.

 ## **ASCII or PNG**
-   * ASCII Mode: We'll pipe that PNG into ascii-image-converter and show it inside a floating buffer.
+   * **ASCII Mode**: We'll pipe that PNG into [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter) and show it inside a floating buffer.
-   * Image Mode: We'll display the PNG via image.nvim in a floating window (actual rendered image!).
+   * **Image Mode**: We'll display the PNG via [image.nvim](https://github.com/your-image-nvim-repo) in a floating window (actual rendered image!).

 ## **Flexible Syntax**
 Out of the box, it detects lines like // diagram: flow or /// diagram: flow.
 You can easily add more patterns if you use # diagram: or -- diagram: or anything else.